 Take notes on attractions, accommodation, and restaurants.
 I don’t believe in itineraries that are too restrictive, but at the same time, having highlighted suggestions will reduce travel stress.
 The idea of a plan goes a long way.

-7. Learn Snippets of a New Language
+Learn Phrases in a New Language

 Are you a native English speaker?
 Then you’re in luck, because you’ll probably encounter fluent English in all European countries, especially at major tourist attractions.